• Skip to primary navigation

 Step 2: To brine or not to brine?
 One of the awesome things about Butterball turkeys is that you don't have to brine them.
 They're already pre-brined with a salt solution!
 BUT that doesn't mean you can't brine them.

-We often brine our Butterball turkeys and my family swears by Alton Brown's recipe.
+We often brine our Butterball turkeys and my family has always loved Alton Brown's recipe.
 The brine or not brine debate is already so hot, so it's really just up to personal preference and what you feel like doing.

 If you do decide to brine, you'll also want to determine whether to do a wet brine or dry brine.